klauspost/shutdown/README.md

 ```Go
   shutdown.SetTimeout(time.Second * 1)
 ```
 Now the maximum delay for shutdown is **4 seconds**.
 The timeout is applied to each of the stages and that is also the maximum time to wait for the shutdown to begin.
+If you need to adjust a single stage, use `SetTimeoutN` function.

 Next you can register functions to run when shutdown runs:
 ```Go